JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Apastamba_7.md

 2\.
 Then he will get well.

-3\. [^780] Over a boy who suffers from the ‘_S_aṅkha’ disease, (the father, &c.) having devoted himself to austerities, should recite the next two (verses, II, 16, 12.
+3\. [^780] Over a boy who suffers from the ‘<i>S</i>aṅkha’ disease, (the father, &c.) having devoted himself to austerities, should recite the next two (verses, II, 16, 12.
 13), and should pour (water) on his head with a water-pot with the next (verse, II, 16, 14), in the morning, at noon, and at night.

 4\.
 Then he will get well.